-The work they have done has enriched the lives of families all over the world and in 2010 Playful Learning received the Parent’s Choice Gold Medal.
+The work they have done has enriched the lives of families all over the world and they’ve even received the Parent’s Choice Gold Medal.

 Have I convinced you?
 This is someone who knows her stuff and she’s got some great tips for us!
 I’m especially excited to try out tip #4 this summer- so smart, I can’t believe I never thought to use books in this way before!

 We all want our children to experience the delights of the summer season, yet the learning gap that happens while children are out of school is very real.

 The good news is that you can have the best of both worlds!
 Below are some simple tips and doses of inspiration for providing your child with play-based learning experiences that help reverse the summer slide.

 Create it and they will come… It’s almost like magic!
 If you’d like to see your children writing for pleasure in their free time, then create an inviting space with a variety of engaging materials.